L'Œuvre: Relation to the other Rougon-Macquart novels

 Claude Lantier (b.
 1842, the son of Gervaise Macquart and Auguste Lantier) is first introduced briefly as a child in La fortune des Rougon.
 In L'assommoir, he comes to Paris with his parents but returns to Plassans under the sponsorship of a local patron who recognizes his artistic talent.
 In Le ventre de Paris, Claude has returned to Paris and is discovered in the Les Halles marketplace searching for realistic subjects to paint.

 Zola's plan for the Rougon-Macquart novels was to show how heredity and environment worked on a family over the course of the Second French Empire.
 Claude is the son (and grandson) of alcoholics and inherits their predisposition for self-destruction.
 All of the descendants of Adelaïde Fouque (Tante Dide), Claude's great-grandmother demonstrate what today would be called obsessive-compulsive behaviors.
 In Claude, this is manifested in his obsessive approach to making art.

 Claude's brothers are Jacques Lantier (La bête humaine), the engine driver who becomes a murderer and Étienne Lantier (Germinal), the miner who becomes a revolutionary and union agitator.
 Their half-sister is the prostitute Anna (Nana) Coupeau (Nana).

-Claude's son Jacques also figures in L'Œuvre, his death from unspecified causes being brought about by his parents' neglect.
-In him, Zola shows what happens when energy and natural creativity are stifled.
+Claude's son Jacques also figures in L'Œuvre, a sickly, lonely child neglected by both parents, who dies from unspecified causes.

 Historical basis

 The book includes a few autobiographical details.
 As a young journalist, Zola wrote many articles on art and he was deeply interested in the newest ways of painting; he was one of the earliest champions of the work of Édouard Manet.
 The character of Sandoz, a young writer whose ambition is to write a story of a family that would portray the present epoch, is most clearly a self-portrait of the author.
 The basis of some of the other characters, including Claude Lantier, is murkier.
 Though Claude is most often understood as being based on Cézanne, the Impressionist painters Édouard Manet and Claude Monet are often cited as other possible sources.
 (In fact, Claude Lantier's first painting in the book is based on Manet's Le déjeuner sur l'herbe.)
 In a letter written after the novel's appearance in 1886, Claude Monet (who was acquainted with Cézanne and Manet) indicated that he did not recognize himself or any of his fellow painters in the character.
 Other parallels between the author's life and the novel include Lantier's dead child painting being similar to Monet's portrait of the deceased Camille (his first wife), Lantier's idea of mobile studios mirroring Monet's and loose ties equating Fagerolles and Manet.
-In the book, the Open Air school got its name from the title of Lantier's first mentioned painting.
+In the book, the Open Air school takes its name from the title of Lantier's first mentioned painting.
 In real life, the Impressionists got their name from Monet's 1874 painting Impression: Sunrise.
-Open Air (Plein air) and Impressionism were insulting names given by critics and jeering crowds.
+The terms Open Air (Plein air) and Impressionism were given an insulting edge by hostile critics and jeering crowds.